alexhuth/neuralcomputation-sp2020/README.md

 * Problem sets (40%): There will be 4 problem set assignments.
 Each assignment is worth 10% of your course grade.

-* Class participation (20%): Showing up for class, demonstrating preparedness (i.e., doing the readings), and contributing to class discussions.
-Attendance is required since there will be many in-class discussions.
+* Class participation (20%): Virtual attendance of live lecture streams is not required, but encouraged if possible.
+Participation in Canvas-based discussions is encouraged!

 Grading scale for problem sets: problem sets will be returned with feedback less than 2 weeks after the due date.